TRUTHS LOST IN LAODICEA

 The practice of receiving tithes centrally is now commonplace in the end-time Churches, and is one of the reasons why so many Churches of God exist.
 Gaining a portion of the market share of tithes has proved to be a great motivating factor.
 Well does Scripture prophesy: "they shall with feigned words make merchandise of you" (II Pet 2:3).

 6) In the early years of his ministry HWA correctly taught a 7000 year plan of God, including the physical resurrection of all who have ever lived, during the Millennium.
-He had learned this in the Church of God Seventh Day.
-However, after being challenged on the meaning of Rev 20:5, he changed his teaching to an illogical 7100 year plan which maintains that all who have ever lived are to be physically resurrected after Christ's millennial rule.
+He had learned this in the Church of God (Seventh Day).
+However, after being challenged on the meaning of Revelation 20:5, he changed his teaching to an illogical 7100 year plan which maintains that all who have ever lived are to be physically resurrected after Christ's millennial rule.
 Alas, another truth was lost to the Laodicea era.